LukeCallaghan/dmarc-visualizer/README.md

   * Delayed start by waiting for Elasticsearch to report service healthy.

 * Grafana
-  * Updated to recent release version - 10.1.5 (Upgrades to 10.2.x are causing errors that are yet to be resolved).
+  * Updated to recent release version - 11.6.0 (Upgrades to 10.2.x are causing errors that are yet to be resolved - THIS IS NOT CONFIRMED IN 11.6.0 YET).
   * Uses a docker volume for data persistence.
   * Delayed start by waiting for Elasticsearch to report service healthy.
   * grafana-piechart-panel plugin is deprecated so has been removed and panel converted to the new builtin Piechart.
   * grafana-worldmap-panel plugin is deprecated so has been removed and panel converted to the new builtin Geomap.

 * Elasticsearch
-  * Updated to current release version - 8.11.0.
+  * Updated to current release version - 8.18.0.
   * Uses a docker volume for data persistence.
   * Runs health check to report service healthy, forcing other containers to wait until initialised.

 * Other
   * Containers are networked with manual IP addressing.
+  * Added sample files for testing functionality without needing to connect to an actual mailbox.

 ## KNOWN ISSUES